2005 Zagreb local elections

-The Zagreb local elections of 2005 were held on 15 May 2005 in Zagreb, the capital of Croatia.
+Elections were held on 15 May 2005 in Zagreb, the capital of Croatia.
 Following the last local elections in 2001, Milan Bandić of the Social Democratic Party of Croatia (SDP) had been re-elected as the mayor of Zagreb.
 In 2002, an incident made him resign in favor of Deputy Mayor Vlasta Pavić, also from the SDP.
 Pavić remained formally in control of the city until 2005.
 In the 2005 elections, she was moved down the list of candidates to the 16th place, while the list holder and SDP's candidate for mayor was Bandić.